josejalvarezm/cv-ai-agent/gcp-blog/02-event-driven-architecture.md

 **Documentation:** Architecture diagrams (like those in this post) explain data flow.
 Runbooks document failure recovery procedures.

-### When NOT to Use Event-Driven Patterns

-**Simple CRUD applications:** If you're building a basic to-do list app with one database and one API, event-driven architecture is overkill.
-Direct database calls are simpler.

-**Real-time collaboration:** If users expect instant feedback (Google Docs, Figma), synchronous HTTP or WebSockets are better.
-Event queues add latency.

-**Strong consistency requirements:** If you need transactions spanning multiple operations (bank transfers, inventory updates), use a database with ACID guarantees and synchronous calls.

-**Small teams with limited ops experience:** Event-driven systems require understanding of queues, streams, retries, idempotency, and distributed tracing.
-If your team isn't ready, start simpler.

 ### Synchronous HTTP: Still Valid for Simple Cases

 Event-driven architecture isn't always the answer.
 Synchronous HTTP works well for: